 4. Happier healthier employees

-Studies have shown that the people working from home show improvements in mental health, eat a healthier diet than in the office and find more time to exercise and keep themselves fit, which results in overall increased happiness and morale.
+Working at home has been shown to improve mental health, lead to more exercise, and eat a healthier diet than those who work at the office.
+This shall result in overall increased happiness and morale.
 Having more time to spend with family during the day can significantly reduce stress levels.

 5. Less or no time spent commuting

 Commuting has led at least 1 in 4 respondents to quit a job, according to the Airtasker study.
 Remote working eliminates the discomfort of long commutes and traffic jams thus saving time and money.
 In fact, remote workers saved an annual average of $4,523 on fuel alone compared to office employees.